• Free shipping on all orders

 Bringing a new puppy home is exciting, but it also means potty training is right around the corner.
 Or perhaps your older dog has decided to start marking in the house.
 Maybe the neighbor’s dog keeps coming over and peeing in your garden.
 Any of these reasons and more can have you searching for natural but effective dog urine repellents.

 Homemade dog urine repellents can be just as effective as commercial repellents.
-They also tend to be less expensive and easier to make, and you don’t have to worry about any harsh, unsafe chemicals around your animals.
+They are also less expensive, and you don’t have to worry about harsh, unsafe chemicals around your animals.

 divider 9